kubedb/docs/docs/guides/singlestore/backup/kubestash/overview/index.md

 7. KubeStash operator watches for `Repository` custom resources.
 When it finds the `Repository` object, it Initializes `Repository` by uploading `repository.yaml` file into the `spec.sessions[*].repositories[*].directory` path specified in `BackupConfiguration`.

-8. Then, it creates a `CronJob` for each session with the schedule specified in `BackupConfiguration` to trigger backup periodically.
+8. The Operator creates a `CronJob` for each session with the schedule specified in the corresponding `BackupConfiguration` to trigger backup periodically.

 9. KubeStash operator triggers an instant backup as soon as the `BackupConfiguration` is ready.
 Backups are otherwise triggered by the `CronJob` based on the specified schedule.

-10. KubeStash operator watches for `BackupSession` custom resources.
+10. KubeStash operator watches also for `BackupSession` custom resources.

 11. When it finds a `BackupSession` object, it creates a `Snapshot` custom resource for each `Repository` specified in the `BackupConfiguration`.